The Gum: Plot

+For the sake of Lloyd's self-esteem, Kramer forces Jerry to savor the unappealing gum, to take Lloyd up on his offer to get more, and to pass off random glasses from the theater lost-and-found as his own.
+When the theater concession will not sell Lloyd a plainly inedible leftover hot dog, Kramer eats it himself to back up Lloyd, but throws up outside, forcing the florist to hose down the sidewalk again.
+The florist accidentally soaks Elaine's shirt, making her look even more exhibitionist in front of Lloyd.

+Jerry goes to Chinatown with Lloyd to buy gum, while all but blinded by very strong prescription glasses.
+George continues acting delusional to Deena, blaming Pop, the cashier, and the florist for destroying his car, then failing to get Jerry to recognize him.
+Handing over money he cannot read, Jerry unwittingly buys $100 in unwanted gum.

+To promote another movie, Kramer borrows an ornate Henry VIII costume from Haarwood's film costume preservation "Institute", but it will only fit George.
+Just as Deena finally believes that George is "not crazy", she sees him decked out in regalia as though institutionalized for delusions of grandeur.
+Haarwood, wearing Elaine's button, lets her take it back, causing Lloyd to pity her for groping at a much older man.

 Production

 The inspiration for "The Gum" came from assistant director Randy Carter, who was heavily involved with the reopening of the Alex Theatre and would often promote the theatre to the Seinfeld cast and crew in a manner similar to Kramer in the episode.
-In the initial draft of the script, Elaine thinks she has eaten her button and it is ultimately discovered in the Alex Theatre's plumbing system.
-Co-writer Tom Gammill's car, previously featured in "The Mom & Pop Store", was wrecked when its engine caught fire on the highway, which was worked into the episode's story.
+In the initial draft of the script, Elaine assumed she mistakenly ate her button, which coincidentally ends up in the Alex Theatre's plumbing; and Jerry sincerely wanted more of Lloyd's gum, while Kramer was wary of Lloyd and tried to dissuade Jerry.
+This episode also concludes the chronicle of co-writer Tom Gammill's car, making its final appearance as George's car: just as "The Mom & Pop Store" lampooned Gammill's acquisition of the car, this episode memorializes the car catching fire in real life, showing off its burned and melted state on camera.

 Gammill and his writing partner Max Pross wanted to give Ruth Cohen, an extra in numerous Seinfeld episodes, a role in the story.
 They had first taken notice of her before they joined the writing staff, when they were just fans of the show.
 Cohen had never acted before and performed poorly at her audition for "The Gum", but Jerry Seinfeld petitioned on her behalf.
 The actor who had previously played Lloyd Braun, Peter Keleghan, had moved to Canada, so the part was reassigned to Matt McCoy.